 2. Will the fields be able to be used for cricket over summer?

-The works were scheduled prior to the COVID lockdown and will continue now to ensure they can be open in time for the winter sports season.
-The upgrade will improve the playing surface, amenity and longevity of the fields to ensure they can be enjoyed by the community well into the future.
+The upgrade is worth the wait as it will improve the playing surface, amenity and longevity of the fields to ensure they can be enjoyed by the community well into the future.

 If you have any questions or concerns, please don't hestiate to contact us.